 My husband and I met up with some friends for dinner at the hot and trendy Washington DC restaurant, Le Diplomate, before I left on my European vacation.
 While waiting for our table we had a cocktail at the bar.
 The bartender was so nice and shared with me how to make this delicious martini.
 For the life of me I can’t remember what they named it so I’m just calling it a Grapefruit St-Germain Martini.
 I suppose the name doesn’t really matter, all that matters is you be sure to try this at home!

-I know St-Germain liqueur is a bit expensive.
+I know St-Germain liqueur is a bit expensive but I really think you’ll enjoy this Grapefruit St.-Germain Martini.
 I bought a huge bottle of it and have barely used any of it so I’ll try to bring you more cocktails using it in the future.
 In the meantime, you can also try a Nectarine Thyme-tini which is an awesome warm weather drink and has St-Germain in it as well.
-Just promise me you won’t judge that drink by the picture, it’s horrible and needs a redo!

 - 1 shot vodka